amueller69/Law-School-Notes/Fall-2018/Contracts/02-Terms_and_Obligations/05-Nonperformance_Consequences.md

 ## Express Condtions

 * Conditions
-  * R2d §224 - An event, not certain to occur, which must occur, unless non-occurrence is excused, before performance under a contract becomes due
+  * R2d § 224 - An event, not certain to occur, which must occur, unless non-occurrence is excused, before performance under a contract becomes due
+  * R2d § 226 - An event may be made a condition either by the agreement of the parties or by a term supplied by the court.
+  * Used to protect parties against various types of risk, including those that would affect the value of future performance
   * Often an event in which a contractual party has some, albeit limited, control over
   * Uncertainty is necessary.
 The mere passage of time, to which there is no uncertainty, can't be conditioned on
   * Non-occurrence is not breach unless duty of party was to bring about its occurrence